hanesh-work/arline_delay_casestudy/README.md

 - Travelers should prioritize airline choice before airport choice.
 - Corporate travel policies can save meaningful time by favoring efficient carriers.
 - Airports still matter, but operational carrier management is the bigger lever.
-- The modeling framework can be extended to trucking, rail, or delivery systems [file:24].
+- The modeling framework can be extended to trucking, rail, or delivery systems.

 ---